Metalocalypse: Overview

 In the series, Dethklok is a death metal band that enjoys a level of popularity unheard of in reality, ranking as the seventh-largest economy on Earth by the end of the second season.
 Series creator Small described them as "like the Beatles, just a thousand times more dangerous and a billion times more stupid".

 The fictional band members are Nathan Explosion, Skwisgaar Skwigelf, Pickles, William Murderface and Toki Wartooth.
-Their manager/nanny is Charles Foster Offdensen.
+Their manager is Charles Foster Offdensen.

 If Dethklok endorses a product or service, competitors are quickly driven out of business.
 Organizations worldwide, ranging from governments to businesses, go out of their way to avoid hindering Dethklok, to the point that the band is allowed to maintain its own police force and can get away with any crime imaginable with virtually no repercussions.
-In fairness, the reason they are criminally negligent, is because Dethklok's members are completely inept, possessing little to no common sense about daily life, being unable to even fix their own meals, handle finances, or even maintain relationships.
+Despite their power, Dethklok's members are completely inept, possessing little to no common sense about daily life, being unable to even maintain relationships, handle finances, or even prepare their own meals.

+The band's popularity is such that impressionable fans will do anything for them, even killing on their behalf.
+In the episode "Dethgov", fans of Dethklok lynch the governor of Florida after he refuses to establish a holiday for lead singer/native son Nathan Explosion, whom they elect as governor against his will; karma gets them in the end, as Dethklok turns the state into a hellhole and makes the citizens demand Nathan's execution in hypocrisy.
+Some groups and individuals actively seek to kill Dethklok, because of the death and destruction wrought by their idiocy.

 The members of Dethklok tend to cause disaster wherever they travel, and anything remotely associated with them likewise attracts chaos.
 Dethklok concerts are so notoriously dangerous that those attending are required to sign "pain waivers" at the entrance, releasing the band from legal liability in the very likely case attendees are killed or maimed.
 The band is shown to have a callous disregard for the safety of their fans, as shown in the first episode where they pour scalding hot coffee over concertgoers.

-The band's popularity is such that impressionable fans will do anything for them, even if that means death, which is usually the case.
-In the episode "Dethgov", fans of Dethklok lynch the governor of Florida after he refuses to establish a holiday for lead singer/native son Nathan Explosion, whom they elect as governor against his will; the karma gets them in the end, as Dethklok turns the state into a hellhole and makes the citizens demand Nathan's execution in hypocrisy.
-Some actively seek to kill Dethklok, because of all the death their idiocy causes.